mozillascience/studyGroup/lessons/misc/webdev-intro/contents.md

 ## Selectors

-Describe the elements in the DOM
+Describe the elements in the DOM.
+There are,

 - Type selectors (element name)
   - `a`, `div`, `p`, `section`, `asdf`, ...